usersolidity/mainnet/README.md

     git config --global user.email you@example.com

 -------------------------
-After doing this, you may fix the identity used for this commi t with:
+After doing this, you may fix the identity used for this commit t with:

     git commit --amend --reset-author